 The maintenance of the vinyl deck is only important to prevent damage from neglect.
 Even if the deck is not being used everyday, it would be nice to clean it from time to time.
 Inspecting it at regular intervals for cracks is also a good practice.

 The ideal cleaning routine is at least twice in a year.
 One can obviously clean it monthly but vinyl sustains itself well so it is not necessary.
 Cleaning the deck gives a good appearance so you can do it for your preference too.
+Some homeowners also try installing screened porches so that insects would be prevented from entering inside the porch while they relax.

 We have mentioned that the life expectancy of the material is about 30 years.
 However, the lifespan can be shortened if proper care is not taken, especially in the sun.
 One should be very careful about the UV light exposure the vinyl skin is getting everyday.
 It is important to only use deck building material which is incorporated with UV resistant compounds that minimise the damage from the sun.